TEXT: Send a text message to 274637 (CRIMES) and include "eTip" at the start of your message

 Youth Court Volunteer Opportunities: Youth Court is a system that allows young people who have violated the law and/or school rules to be held accountable by their peers.
 Find out more about Youth Court here.

 We are creating community attitudes and policies that discourage and prevent substance abuse among our youth.
 Download our information sheet.
-CASA meetings are open to the public, and occur monthly, on the first Wednesday of each month (September through June), from 3:30 - 5:00 pm.
-Contact Heidi Tucker at 373-6958, if you would like to attend.
+CASA meetings are open to the public, and occur monthly, on the first Wednesday of each month (September through June), 3:30 - 5:00 pm.
+Contact Andrea Gove at 373-6973, if you would like to attend.

 CASA is coordinated by Mid Coast Hospital's Substance Abuse Prevention Program.
-Our partners include local law enforcement (Brunswick, Bath, Topsham, Richmond and Sagadahoc County Sheriff), schools (MSAD 75, Brunswick, RSU 1, Richmond, Bowdoin College) community agencies (Bath YMCA, United Way, SASSM), parents, retailers, physicians, and youth.
+Our partners include local law enforcement (Brunswick, Bath, Topsham, Richmond and Sagadahoc County Sheriff), schools (MSAD 75, Brunswick, RSU 1, Richmond, Bowdoin College) community agencies (Bath YMCA, United Way, SASSM), parents, retailers and restaurants, physicians, and youth.

 Melissa Fochesato, Program Director, 373-6957